Dr Michael Lee

 - Dr. John Scanlon (postdoc: Snake Evolution).
 John is now at the Riversleigh Fossil Centre, with an honorary appointment at the University of NSW

 - Dr. Paul Oliver (PhD: Australian gecko biodiversity).
-Paul is a postdoc at the University of Melbourne.
+Paul is now DECRA fellow at ANU.

 - Dr. Andrew Hugall (PhD: Australian snail biodiversity.
 Yes he submitted!).
 Andrew is a postdoc at Museum Victoria.